This is more than a new building. It is a movement.

 Loyola University Maryland is actively engaged in a movement focused innovation, entrepreneurship, and design thinking.
 The Miguel B. Fernandez Family Center for Innovation and Collaborative Learning will strengthen this movement by creating a dynamic, state-of-the-art space where Loyola will advance its outcomes and reputation as a place for innovation.

 Beatty Hall will undergo an entire renovation, transforming the iconic building on Loyola's quad into a contemporary hub for the Evergreen Campus.
 Architects have designed a 35,000 square-foot addition to double the size of Beatty to create the Fernandez Center.
 Loyola has a tremendous need for this type of programmable space that can serve many purposes.
-This is the most important large-scale renovation on Loyola's main campus since 2011, and the first entirely new building since 2001.
+This is the most important large-scale academic renovation on Loyola's main campus since 2011.

 Take a virtual tour of the new Fernandez Center for Innovation and Collaborative Learning.

 Inside the Fernandez Center

 The building is designed to be unlike any other on campus.
 The footprint prioritizes active learning spaces that can be reconfigured for different teaching styles.
 Workspaces will invite interdisciplinary collaboration.
 The layout intentionally connects the Forbes Idea Lab, the Rizzo Career Center, and the Commons to more fully engage the community in the discussion of ideas and promote innovative outcomes.
 As a result, the building will become the academic heart for the campus community.

 - Active Learning Classrooms: Students learn by doing rather than simply listening.
 These new classrooms will amplify the active learning spirit that is happening on campus.

 - Forbes Idea Lab: This space will be designed around unique needs of experiential learning, venture development, and engagement with the local business community.

 - Rizzo Career Center: The Career Center's footprint will expand and be positioned to frequently engage students during their time at Loyola and to connect with alumni for sustained career success.

 - Commons: A flexible common space will be used in a variety of ways for the Loyola community, supporting both the culture of innovation and the culture of engagement that is critical to the achievement of Loyola’s strategic plan.